 Gaetano Sciolari Brass & Crystal Drops Chandelier

-Materials: Brass tubes, brass curved rods, brass parts.
-Many crystal glass “drops” or arrowheads.
-Bakelite sockets.
+Materials: Brass tubes.
+Curved brass rods & parts.
+Long brass rod & canopy.
+Many crystal glass “drops” or arrowhead diffusers.
+9 Bakelite E14 sockets.

 Rod Length: 80 cm / 31.49”